6 Simple Steps to Fix Mac Apps That Crash or Freeze

 Most of the time, your other apps will continue to function.
 The pointer appears as a beach ball only when it’s over the window of the problematic app.
 To solve this problem, you need to quit the apps you aren’t actively using and free up valuable resources.

 To quit an app, bring it to the foreground (the app name should be visible in the menu bar) and choose Quit from the app’s menu.
 The shortcut Cmd + Q also works.

-When an app gets stuck, and the regular Quit command won’t work, go to Apple menu > Force Quit or press Option + Cmd + Esc.
+When an app gets stuck, and the regular Quit command won’t work, you need to force quit it . go to Apple menu > Force Quit or press Option + Cmd + Esc.
 Select the app in this window, then click Force Quit.